duniter/duniter/doc/Protocol.md

     META:TS:32-DB30D958EE5CB75186972286ED3F4686B8A1C2CD
     J3G9oM5AKYZNLAB5Wx499w61NuUoS57JVccTShUbGpCMjCqj9yXXqNq7dyZpDWA6BxipsiaMZhujMeBfCznzyci

-#### Self-revocation
+#### Identity revocation

 ##### Definition

-A self revocation is the act, for a given public key's owner, to revoke an identity he created for representing himself.
+An identity revocation is the act, for a given public key's owner, to revoke an identity he created for representing himself.
 Doing a self-revocation is extacly like saying:

-> « Sorry, I made a mistake about this identity.
-Do not consider it. »
+> « This identity I created has no more sense.
+It has to be locked definitively. »

 ##### Use case

-This document is not to be written in the blockchain.
-Its goal is only to inform that a created identity was made by mistake, or contained a mistake, and should not be considered.
+Its goal is only to inform that a created identity was either made by mistake, or contained a mistake, may have been compromised (private key stolen, lost, ...), or because for some reason you want to create another identity for you.

-For example, this document could be sent to a node to remove an identity we submitted by mistake.

 ##### Format